mcunning/ActuallyChat/README.md

 How to Compile and Run the Code
 --------------
-All files in repository must be downloaded (including OpenNLP jar files) and then ran from main.java.chat.Main.java.
+All files in repository must be downloaded (including OpenNLP jar files) and imported into Eclipse.
+Files can then be ran from main.java.chat.Main.java.
 The console window that opens up can then be used to interact with the chatBot.